anfmorenoso/anfmorenoso.github.io/_posts/2014-6-19-Markdown-Style-Guide.md

 title: Markdown Style Guide
 ---

+**I didnt write this one i just put it here to have it as a reference for future posts or something**

 This is a demo of all styled elements in Jekyll Now.

 [View the markdown used to create this post](https://raw.githubusercontent.com/barryclark/www.jekyllnow.com/gh-pages/_posts/2014-6-19-Markdown-Style-Guide.md).